PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Sprint-2.md

 be taken as a starting point for the next sprints.

 ## Sprint retrospective
-Here we've overstimated the time needed for complete the task, in particular, for cucumber tests definition.
+We've overstimated the time needed for complete the task, in particular, for cucumber tests definition.
 This is due to the fact that the team is not yet familiar with the tools and the technologies used in the project, and we've counted also the time needed to learn them.